vmartinezalvarez/Predicting-Bike-Sharing-Patterns/README.md

 ## Quick Start

-You can open the notebook directly in [Colab](https://colab.research.google.com) or clone the repo and work in your local machine.
-Yoo an manually install the required libraries (see the contents of the environemnt*.yml files) using pip.
+You can open the notebooks directly in [Colab](https://colab.research.google.com) or lownload the project materials from this GitHub repository.
+You can get download the repository  to your computer with ``git clone https://github.com/udacity/deep-learning.git``.

 ## Related Task